kubeflow/website/content/docs/guides/pipelines/pipelines-overview.md

 ### Pipeline data on the Kubeflow Pipelines UI

-The screenshot below shows Kubeflow Pipelines UI for kicking off a run of the pipeline.
-The UI form derives its data from the pipeline definition in your code, including the parameters that you must supply in order to run the pipeline and any default values that you have defined.
+The screenshot below shows the Kubeflow Pipelines UI for kicking off a run of the pipeline.
+The pipeline definition in your code determines which parameters appear in the UI form.
+The pipeline definition can also set default values for these parameters.
 The arrows on the screenshot indicate the parameters that do not have useful default values in this particular example:

 <img src="/docs/images/pipelines-start-xgboost-run.png"